iamwuthichai/BDS-Full-Stack-Developer-Technical-Interview-Assignment/README.md

 # Note from developer

 ## FrontEnd - VueJS
-1. เปิด Terminal & CMD เพื่อ CD เข้า Project
+1. Open Terminal & CMD to CD into the Project
-2. ใช้ command: npm install เพื่อติดตั้ง Package & Lib
+2. Use the command: npm install to install Packages & Libraries
-3. ใช้ command: npm run start หรือ npm run start:dev
+3. Use the command: npm run start or npm run start:dev
-4. แก้ไขไฟล์ ./src/app.module.ts เพื่อแก้ไข Database Config
+4. Edit the file ./src/app.module.ts to modify the Database Config
-5. ใช้ command: npm run build เพื่อ Build Project สำหรับ Deploy ขึ้น Cloud/Server/Hosting
+5. Use the command: npm run build to Build the Project for Deploying to Cloud/Server/Hosting

 ## BackEnd - NestJs
-1. เปิด Terminal & CMD เพื่อ CD เข้า Project
+1. Open Terminal & CMD to CD into the Project
-2. ใช้ command: npm install เพื่อติดตั้ง Package & Lib
+2. Use the command: npm install to install Packages & Libraries
-3. ใช้ command: npm run start
+3. Use the command: npm run start
-4. แก้ไขไฟล์ config.ts เพื่อเปลี่ยน API EndPoint
+4. Edit the config.ts file to change the API EndPoint
-5. แก้ไขไฟล์ ./src/components/MapInfo.vue เพื่อแก้ไข Key Google Map ค้นหา "apiKey:" เพื่อแก้ไข Key
+5. Edit the file ./src/components/MapInfo.vue to modify the Google Map Key.
+Search for "apiKey:" to change the key
-6. ใช้ command: npm run build เพื่อ Build Project สำหรับ Deploy ขึ้น Cloud/Server/Hosting
+6. Use the command: npm run build to Build the Project for Deploying to Cloud/Server/Hosting

 ## Database - MySQL
-1. ติดตั้ง Xampp v8.x.x ขึ้นไป เพื่อใช้สำหรับทำ WebServer Test
+1. Install Xampp v8.x.x or higher to use for WebServer Testing
-2. เปิดโปรแกรม Xampp Control เพื่อ Start: Apache & MySQL
+2. Open the Xampp Control Panel to Start: Apache & MySQL
-3. Import ไฟล์ .SQL ในโฟลเดอร์  "# Database SQL\tracking_map_example.sql"
+3. Import the .SQL file located in the folder "# Database SQL\tracking_map_example.sql"
-4. เมื่อ Import เรียบร้อยแล้วจะเจอ Table: site และข้อมูลตัวอย่างสำหรับทดสอบ
+4. Once the import is complete, you will see the table: site, and sample data for testing

 ## Deployment - [None]